-Buxa is rich with biodiversity and has a great collection of rare orchids and medicinal plants.
+Buxa is rich in biodiversity and has a great collection of rare orchids and medicinal plants.
 Because of inaccessible terrain, some parts of Buxa hills in the Sinchula range are still unexplored.
-The veritable flora and fauna of these wet forests attract tourists and nature lovers every year.
+The veritable flora and fauna of these wet forests attract tourists and nature lovers regularly.
 The Generic diversity of mammals is second highest among all the tiger reserves of India.
-Astonishing bio-diversity of animals comprise of a reach avifauna of more than 230 identified species, 67 mammals and 36 species of reptiles.
+The astonishing biodiversity of animals comprises a reach avifauna of more than 230 identified species, 67 mammals, and 36 species of reptiles.

-Mammal: Apart from Bengal Tiger, the flagship species, there are plenty of Leopard, Fishing Cat, Leopard Cat, Jungle Cat, Indian Civet, Palm Civet, Wild Dogs, Malayan Gaint Squirrels, Mongooses, Asian Elephant, Gaur, Small Clawless Otter, Chital, Sambar, Barking Deer, Hog Deer, Wild Buffalo, 3 varieties of Pythons, Monitor Lizard and a host of land tortoises.
-A number of animals like Chinese Pangolin.
-Regal Python (reticulate) Clouded Leopard are endemic to the region.
+Mammal: Apart from Bengal Tiger, the flagship species, there are plenty of Leopard, Fishing Cats, Leopard Cat, Jungle Cat, Indian Civets, Palm Civet, Wild Dogs, Malayan Gaint Squirrels, Mongooses, Asian Elephant, Gaur, Small Clawless Otter, Chital, Sambar, Barking Deer, Hog Deer, Wild Buffalo, 3 varieties of Pythons, Monitor Lizard and a host of land tortoises.
+Several animals like the Chinese Pangolin.
+Regal Python (reticulate) Clouded Leopards are endemic to the region.

 Birds: The Avifauna is rich in both endemic as well as migratory species.
-The swift rivers of Rydak and Jainti are visited by Trans Himalayan Migratory Goosanders, the beautiful Ibis Bill, resident Fork-tails, varieties of Red-stars, Wag-tails, the Narathali Lake is visited by migratory Common Teal, Gargani Teal, Large Whistling Teal, White Eyed Poachared etc. The Hornbills including greater Pied Hornbill abound the area.
+The swift rivers of Rydak and Jainti are visited by Trans Himalayan Migratory Goosanders, the beautiful Ibis Bill, resident Fork-tails, varieties of Red-stars, and Wag-tails, the Narathali Lake is visited by migratory Common Teal, Gargani Teal, Large Whistling Teal, White Eyed Poachared, etc. The Hornbills including the greater Pied Hornbill abound in the area.
 One of the rarest birds of India the Black-necked Crane has been sighted in the Reserve during the early winter.
-The migratory beautiful Black Stork is a visitor of the area.
+The migratory beautiful Black Stork is a visitor to the area.
 The monsoon ends and beautiful Minivets, Sultan tits arrive, during summer rare Ashyminivet is also sighted.

-Flora: More than 300 species of trees, 250 species of shrubs, 400 species of herbs, 9 species of cane, 10 species of bamboo, 150 species of orchids, 100 species of grass and 130 species of aquatic flora including more than 70 sedges (Cyperaceae) have been identified so far.
+Flora: More than 300 species of trees, 250 species of shrubs, 400 species of herbs, 9 species of cane, 10 species of bamboo, 150 species of orchids, 100 species of grass, and 130 species of aquatic flora including more than 70 sedges (Cyperaceae) have been identified so far.
 There are more than 160 species of other monocotyledons and ferns.
-Main species include Sal, Champ, Gamar, Simul, Chikrasi etc.
+The main species include Sal, Champ, Gamar, Simul, Chikrasi, etc.

 Buxa fort: Several trek routes originate from Buxa.
 The most popular trek starts from Santrabari (914ft) to Buxaduar.
-A 5kms trek through the densely forested hills leads to Buxaduar Forest Bungalow.
+A 5km trek through the densely forested hills leads to Buxaduar Forest Bungalow.
 Accommodation is available here for the trekkers.
 Another 4 km trek through the forest track leads to Rover's Point-the land of unknown birds (4500ft).
 It is difficult to ignore the lure of Rupam Valley in Bhutan, another 12 km from there.
-The journey through the entire region is full of unknown adventure and excitements and gives some breathtaking views of Jayanti River Valley far below, evergreen forest canopy and a glimpse of rare animals, the flight of birds and colorful orchids.
+The journey through the entire region is full of unknown adventure and excitement.
+It gives some breathtaking views of Jayanti River Valley far below, the evergreen forest canopy, and a glimpse of rare animals, the flight of birds, and colourful orchids.

-Rajabhatkhawa: Rajabhatkhawa is only 12 km from Jayanti and approachable by both road and rail from Siliguri (153kms) and Alipurduar (17 km).
-Surrounded by dense forests of Buxa tiger reserve Rajabhatkhawa is an ideal place for wildlife lovers.
-A watchtower deep inside the forest gives the best opportunity to view elephant, bison and even tiger.
+Rajabhatkhawa: Rajabhatkhawa is only 12 km from Jayanti and is approachable by both road and rail from Siliguri (153kms) and Alipurduar (17 km).
+Surrounded by dense forests of the Buxa tiger reserve Rajabhatkhawa is an ideal place for wildlife lovers.
+A watchtower deep inside the forest gives the best opportunity to view elephants, bison, and even tiger.
 The Nature Interpretation Center at Rajabhatkhawa is another attraction.
 There are a small bazaar and a beautiful small rail station.
-Accommodation is available in forest rest house and also in a private rest house named Gracilips.
+Accommodation is available in a forest rest house and also in a private rest house named Gracilips.

 Where to stay

-Buxa forest is replete with small homestay and resorts.
+Buxa forest is replete with small homestays and resorts.
 Most of them are managed by the locals.
 Buxa forest is spread over 760 sq km which makes it the largest forest in North Bengal.
 There are several villages and clusters where you may take accommodation.
-However, there are very few that has decent service and none that can be considered as a deluxe category resort.
+However, there are very few that have decent service and none that can be considered a deluxe category resort.

 Humro Home Buxa is an eco-lodge at Rajabhatkhawa.
-This is a joint initiative between naturebeyond and local stakeholders in tourism.
-Started in 2013, Humro Home Buxa has been consistently judged by guests as the best tourist accommodation in Buxa, for booking this eco-resort, you may send us an inquiry or visit Humro Home website.
+This is a joint initiative between nature beyond and local stakeholders in tourism.
+Starting in 2013, Humro Home Buxa has been consistently judged by guests as the best tourist accommodation in Buxa, for booking this eco-resort, you may send us an inquiry or visit the Humro Home website.

 Rajabhatkhawa Area – The best accommodations are located here.
 There are the forest department (WBFDC) lodge and the Humro Home project.
 Due to the verdict of the Green Tribunal, the forest lodge is now closed.
 Rajabhatkhawa is just outside the entry gate to the core area and is surrounded by forest on all sides.
 The place is well connected with Alipurduar just 12 km away and a train station of its own here.
 Rajabhatkhawa is our first suggestion for your choice of accommodation in Buxa.